DanialArab/Git/README.md

          1 file changed, 2 insertions(+), 2 deletions(-)
         (END)

-now we know that in stash 1 one file has been changed, which is audience.txt and we have two changes two insertions and  2 deletions.
+now we know that in stash 1 one file has been changed, which is audience.txt, and as the changes we have two insertions and  2 deletions.
 So we can go ahead and apply this stash in our working directory:

          danial@LYVR-G6423233FB  /mnt/c/Users/danial.arab/Desktop/git-course/branching/Venus   master  git stash apply 1
         On branch master